 The truth of Jesus’ death, burial, and resurrection is supremely important.
 But the position a person takes on these events should not be a matter of pride, arrogance, or blind faith.
+(For Part 1 on the historical evidence that Jesus existed, click here.
+For Part 3 on evidence regarding Jesus’ death and resurrection, click here.)

 What does the evidence show us?